johnsusek/praeco/README.md

 #### Does it support elasticsearch 8.x?

 There is a problem that the graph is not displayed.
-There seems to be a problem with the support of elastalert-server.
+It seems that you need to modify the query you are passing to the elastalert-server search api in praeco's ESChart.vue.<br>
+elastalert-server is compatible with elasticsearch 8.

 #### Can you support a version that is not the latest version?